TAP-GGC/Foe/README.md

 # Technology
 We used html to host and style the page.
-Javascript was used to make
+Javascript was used for the canvas to make the game.

+# Usage
+The project is web-hosted.
+All you need is another person to play with you and this link: [aburns10.AlterVista.org](https://aburns10.altervista.org/)